 In some cases, you can call in sick or send a quick email stating that you won't be in.
-In others, you'll need to prepare a more formal letter.
+In others, you’ll need to prepare a more formal letter.
 Refer to company policy to find out your employer’s rules.

 How to Write a Work Absence Email or Letter